Overview of sole trader tax planning

 Planning events

 Determining when to conduct planning for sole traders can be challenging.
-There are several annual events which may dictate when best to undertake planning work and what sort it is:
+There are several annual events which may dictate when best to undertake planning work and what sort of planning is appropriate:

 EventTypical planning considerations